Historical & Cultural

 The historic City of Wells is just a short 45 minute drive from the beautiful City of Bath (UNESCO World Heritage City).

-Not many cities the size of Wells can boast so many beautiful landmarks - but that’s probably why it’s a key stop on any tour of Somerset.
+Things to do in Wells, Somerset - Not many cities the size of Wells can boast so many beautiful landmarks - but that’s probably why it’s a key stop on any tour of Somerset.
 The smallest city in England, thanks to its incredible Gothic cathedral, Wells blends small-town charm with the confidence of international fame - many international film and TV series continue to be filmed here each year.

 Approach from the east and you’ll pass through Old Wells, the streets descending from the soaring Mendip Hills towards Wells Cathedral.
 Peppered with modern twists, the largely-preserved houses date back hundreds of years and many offer stunning views of the city and Somerset Levels beyond.
 The cathedral itself stands proudly at the eastern end of the city centre: a unique two-tower design fronted with intricate carvings, it houses bespoke scissor arches in the breathtaking main nave and a 14th-century chain library to explore.
 Head up the sweeping stone staircase to the octagonal Chapter House, a triumph of ancient design.
 Stop outside to see the intricate astronomical clock with its whimsical automaton - known as Jack Blandifers - who strikes the bell with his hammers to tell the town of the new time.